Variational characterization of the regularity of Monge-Brenier maps: Approximations of the Monge Potentials

-The next two lemmas give useful stability results of the forward and backward potentials in the finite dimensional situations whenever the target measures are approximated with more regular measures.
-There are some results in the literature (cg. \cite{CHE,Vil}), but they are of limited applicability. sequel: \begin{lemma} Let $\beta$ be the standard Gaussian measure on $\R^d$, $f\in\DD_{2,1}$ s.t.
+The results given in this section are indispensable to study the stability and the approximation results of the forward and backward potentials in the finite dimensional situations whenever the target measures are approximated with more regular measures.
+There are some results in the literature (cg. \cite{CHE,Vil}), but they do not cover the situations that we shall encounter. \begin{lemma} Let $\beta$ be the standard Gaussian measure on $\R^d$, $f\in\DD_{2,1}$ s.t.